Last updated on August 27th, 2022 at 01:01 pm

 If you want to buy a plot of land near Nigeria’s popular TV station Channels, Isheri North part of Lagos is another location where you can at NGN7million or NGN9 million, depending on how interior it is.
 At the time of this research, NGN10m will take of it.

-At Elemoro, Lakowe, Abijo, Ibeju-Lekki axis are some of the places you can get cheap land in Lagos, though most of the pieces of land in this location are better bought during raining reason.
+At Elemoro, Lakowe, Abijo, Ibeju-Lekki axis are some of the places you can get cheap land in Lagos, though most of the pieces of land in this location are better bought during the rainy reason.
 This is for you to know the true state of the land (topography).

 At Elemoro, Ibeju-Lekki, for instance, a plot of land is between NGN5million to NGN8million with valid titles.
-Some of them come with C of O, Governor’s Consent, and land purchase receipt.
-According to a real estate marketing agency, https://buylandlagos.com buyers should be careful when a seller issues a land purchase receipt.
+Some of them come with C of O, Governor’s Consent, and land purchase receipts.
+According to a real estate marketing agency, buylandlagos.com buyers should be careful when a seller issues a land purchase receipt.

 At Lakowe, a prospective land buyer can should have between NGN6million to NGN10 million for 600SQM